 The two questions that the patients needed to ask themselves were:

 - Do you have a cough?

 - Have you had a fever in the last 24 hours?

-Fever, however, is associated with infections and more likely to be associated with a bacterial infection.
-If you are unsure about whether your sore throat is due to a strep infection, you can always start with asking yourself these two questions.
+Fever, however, is associated with infections and is more likely to be associated with a bacterial infection.
+If you are unsure about whether your sore throat is due to a strep infection, you can always start by asking yourself these two questions.
 You can also always consult one of our doctors for free.

 Other common cold and flu symptoms:

 While coughs are a common sign you have picked up a cold or flu virus, it is usually one of many.
-If you have a cold or flu you may also experience one or more symptoms.
+If you have a cold or flu, you may also experience one or more symptoms.